 We proceeded to take most of the photos pre-ceremony.
 Blue Eyes had seen my dress many times and he was still breathless when I walked down the aisle anyway.
 Probably because he couldn’t believe my original parents were both escorting me at the same time, haha.
 While taking photos of the wedding party, my MIL decided to make her grand entrance.
 Our wedding was held at their country club, right down the hill from their house.
 The wedding itself was held on the 10th tee of the golf course, the reception held inside the club house.
 Me and the wedding party had been there for hours, prepping, dressing, doing hair and make up, and collecting flowers and taking photos.
-All of the sudden, my MIL bursts through the country club door and shouts, “I’M HERE, IT’S ME.”
+All of a sudden, my MIL bursts through the country club door and shouts, “I’M HERE, IT’S ME.”
 Her arms are spread wide, and like something out of Gone with the Wind, and if Scarlett O’Hara was a 49 year-old Jewish woman with fake strawberry blonde hair, she spread her voluminous fuchsia taffeta dress (nearly identical to my wedding dress, but HOT PINK) out and around her and she glided down the stairs to the level we were at.
 Her dress had been hand dyed to match her favorite Chanel finger nail polish.
 Her lips were the same and for the occasion (my wedding) my FIL had purchased her matching (and huge) hot pink tourmaline ring, necklace and earrings, which she proceeded to parade around the entire grounds showing off to people right in the middle of wedding photos.

 Then, while I took a much needed bathroom break, she took that opportunity to gather her children and have a family photo taken without me in it.
 That is the photo that, to my knowledge, still sits prominently on her fireplace mantel, 26 1/2 years later, next to the photo of her daughter and her son in law on their wedding day, approximately nine months prior.
 There is no wedding picture of my wedding with me in it in their house.

 My MIL had also insisted that we use her photographer, there are exactly 28 more pictures of my MIL in my wedding proofs than there are of me, at my wedding.
 She also insisted we use this super cheesy band complete with gross band leader in polyester suit who has obvious crush on MIL for our wedding music.
 No doubt she met him at some old person’s party and loved the fact that he made googly eyes at her so guess what, we get him for our wedding.
 That band leader was HIDEOUS.
 He also purposely messed up all my family’s names and even though, since my Dad had walked me down the aisle my step father was to have the dance with my mother, called my Dad’s name instead of my step father for that dance.
 The only way he even had my Dad’s name was because it was purposely given to him by my MIL to sabotage my wishes, on my wedding day.
 When I heard him call my Dad, while Blue Eyes and I were dancing, I looked at my Dad and mouthed, “NO” then looked over at my step father and mother (who were obviously at different tables from my Dad and step mother) and motioned for them to get up, but my step father wouldn’t do it, so my Dad did and there is this INCREDIBLY AWKWARD BEYOND WORDS picture of my birth parents, who had been divorced for more than 20 years, dancing with each other.
 ACK!
 My father in law gave a horrible wedding toast before dinner in which he single handedly trashed my whole family in front of 200 people.
 Then during the first group dance some already drunk friend of my in-laws stepped on my dress and completely undid the train.
 My mother went with me to the bathroom to repair it.
 She had been the one to hook it up the first time, so she knew what she was doing.
-All of the sudden, a bunch of women, friends and relatives of the in-laws, people I had never met, physically push my mother out of their way so they can ostensibly help with the dress.
+Suddenly, a bunch of women, friends and relatives of the in-laws, people I had never met, physically push my mother out of their way so they can ostensibly help with the dress.
 After they fussed over it arguing and yelling, I asked them to leave.
 My mother finished the job and we were good to go back out.
 We looked at each other knowing neither of us wanted to go back out there, but both of us knowing we had to.

 The night wore on.
 Blue Eyes and I were allowed to take one bite of salad (because it was a photo op), and one bite of cake (another obvious photo op).
 Other than that, we were not allowed to sit down.
 We were yanked out of our chairs by the photographer, or the band leader, or my MIL (or FIL doing her bidding).
 My MIL had actually mapped out a route for us to take to go visit all her guests individually and thank them for coming.
 None of our friends or my family were on her list, of course.
 My sister T and The Traveler (Blue Eyes’ best man) left the wedding reception half way through and ended up at the beach, we found out later.
 My big Mormon family left somewhat early as my brothers were only 8 years old.
 Everyone else partied the night away and we did our best to join them.
 The florist had forgotten the “throwing the bouquet” bouquet, so I had to throw the real thing, which was incredibly heavy and awkward.
 The bouquet was caught by the brother’s girlfriend, who was in the wedding and therefore had her own bouquet.
 I asked her kindly to please let me have my bouquet back for sentimental reasons… and guess what she said, “NO.” The bitter bitch said no, I couldn’t have my bouquet back even though she had her own, which was frankly, prettier.
 WTF?
 I just let it go.
 By the time we left the wedding, in our car marked up with the words “Blue Tits” all over it (don’t ask), I hadn’t eaten more than the bite of salad and the bite of cake in over 30 hours.
 I am very surprised I didn’t faint.
 We headed to the lovely Bel-Air Hotel and at 3:00am ordered about $300 (that we couldn’t afford) worth of food.